smartin98/deep-learning-ssh-mapping-JAMES-paper/README.md

-# Synthesizing Sea Surface Temperature and Satellite Altimetry Observations Using Deep Learning Improves the Resolution of Sea Surface Height Mapping
+# Synthesizing Sea Surface Temperature and Satellite Altimetry Observations Using Deep Learning Improves the Accuracy and Resolution of Gridded Sea Surface Height Anomalies

 Code associated with the paper: Martin, S., Manucharyan, G., & Klein, P., 2022, Journal of Advances in Modelling Earth Systems (submitted).